cedricleroy/website/content/about.md

 I am a software developer / engineer working on renewable energies applications.

-I mainly use Python, but also Angular and Go.
+I mainly use Python, but also Angular and Rust.

 [github](https://github.com/cedricleroy)